System Prompts in the Claude Agent SDK

 model: "claude-sonnet-4-5",

-systemPrompt: `You are a research assistant.
+systemPrompt: `You are a pre-call research assistant for a fractional GTM leader.

 permissionMode: "bypassPermissions",